Measuring Success: Key Metrics for Evaluating Multi-Modal Content Effectiveness

 Step 2: Instrumentation — Implement Tracking Across Modalities

-Start by treating tracking as product-grade instrumentation: consistent identifiers, machine-readable events, and automated verification.
+Begin by treating tracking like product-level instrumentation.
+This includes using consistent identifiers, machine-readable events, and automated verification.
 Instrumentation ties distribution channels, engagement events, and backend IDs together so analytics teams and content owners can trust the numbers and act quickly.

 • Store mappings in a lightweight lookup service or within the content platform.